Montage Setup Dialog

 Use continuous mode with settling factor

-This option is enabled for Gatan cameras where continuous camera acquisition can be used through the SerialEMCCD plugin and allows a montage to be acquired by selecting from the stream of images taken in continuous mode.
+This option is enabled for cameras where true continuous acquisition is available: Gatan, DE, and some Tietz cameras.
+It allows a montage to be acquired by selecting from the stream of images taken in continuous mode.
 It is most effective for OneView and Rio cameras, where drift correction can be used in continuous mode to produce good-quality images even if there is some residual drift in the images.
-It could also be useful for taking good-quality montages with a K2/K3 or Orius camera if the normal settling time after movement is used, or for taking maps with a reduced settling time.
+It could also be useful for taking good-quality montages with other cameras if the normal settling time after movement is used, or for taking maps with a reduced settling time.
 The settling factor is a multiplier applied to the normal settling time that is allowed to elapse after an image or stage shift before starting a regular image acquisition.
 In continuous mode, the program will allow the modified settling time to elapse before asking for the next image that comes from the camera.
 You will need to experiment with this factor to determine what value gives adequate quality for your application.
 Small values like 0.25 to 0.5, or even 0, may be acceptable with a OneView doing drift correction.
+Separately from this, there may be drift in the first image (or loss of frames with a OneView or Rio camera when the drift correction is used).
+This can be handled with a drift setlling value for the particular camera parameter set being used, which will be converted to a number of exposures to drop before accepting the first image after continuous mode is turned on.

 Turn off Drift Correction for stage montage